PavelCz/maddpg-rllib/README.md

 # MADDPG in Ray/RLlib

-## This implementation of MADDPG generally does not work for environments other than the reference MPE environments.
-We have tried many things to fix it and have no idea what the problem is.
+## This implementation of MADDPG is for research purposes only.
+If you want to learn something, use parameter sharing instead.

 ## Notes
 -This was forked from wsjeons's original repo due to lack of maintenance